NREL/HPC/docs/Documentation/eagle_to_kestrel_transition.md

 If you find yourself stuck on any of the above steps, please reach out to hpc-help@nrel.gov as soon as possible.

-## 1. Getting access to Kestrel
+## 1. Accessing Kestrel

 Access to Kestrel is nearly identical to access to Eagle.
 For example, you can log into Kestrel by opening a terminal and ssh'ing to the machine:

 `ssh [your username]@kestrel.hpc.nrel.gov`

 The exact process for accessing the machine is different for NREL employees than non-NREL employees.
 If you are having difficulty logging on, please see [this page](/Documentation/Systems/Kestrel/#accessing-kestrel) for more detailed information on logging onto Kestrel.

-Once you've successfully logged onto Kestrel, you should next check that your project directory exists and that you have access to the project directory.

-To do this, try `cd /projects/[your allocation name]`.
-If this directory does not exist, then check that you have been given a Kestrel allocation in Lex.
-If yes, then reach out to hpc-help@nrel.gov for assistance.
+If you are still unable to log in, check that you have an active Kestrel allocation in Lex.

+The filesystem structure of Kestrel is similar to Eagle.
+When you first log on, you will be in `/home/[your username]`.
+Your project directory can be found at `/projects/[allocation name]`.

 ## 2. Moving your files from Eagle to Kestrel